St Edmund Hall, Oxford: Library

-The college library, the deconsecrated 12th-century church of St Peter-in-the-East, was converted in the 1970s, and includes the 14th-century tower, which houses a tutor's room at the top.
+The college library, in the deconsecrated 12th-century church of St Peter-in-the-East, was converted in the 1970s, and includes the 14th-century tower, which houses a tutor's room at the top.
 The oldest part of the library still standing is the crypt below the church, which dates from the 1130s.
 The library is situated in the original churchyard of St Peter-in-the-East.
 40,000 volumes are housed within it to cater to the wide variety of courses offered at the Hall.
 While many of the graves have had their contents disinterred, several gravestones remain including one belonging to balloonist James Sadler, the first English aeronaut, and another which states the occupant died upon 31 February.
 The garden contains a seated bronze sculpture of St Edmund as an impoverished student.

 Modern buildings

 In 1934, the Oxford-based architect Fielding Dodd completed the south side of the college's quadrangle, marking the 700th anniversary of Edmund of Abingdon's consecration as the Archbishop of Canterbury.
 In 1965–9, Kenneth Stevens and Partners, inheritors of Dodd's architectural practice, worked on a large programme of new building at the college, including a new dining hall, common rooms, teaching facilities, and undergraduate accommodation.
 These are at the rear of the main site in the Kelly, Emden, Besse, and Whitehall buildings.
 All first-year undergraduate students are guaranteed accommodation on the main site and many return for their third year after living out, usually in East Oxford, for the duration of their second year.
 The Wolfson Hall, the 20th-century dining hall, seats approximately 230 people and is used by students on a daily basis for breakfast, lunch and dinner.